 It’s common for people to neglect their oral health as they age, particularly if they get dental implants or partial or complete dentures.
 However, oral hygiene is still important for people with dental prostheses.
 Comprehensive oral exams and panoramic x-rays can help prevent and detect serious pathologies.

-Let’s take a closer look at the reasons for maintaining good oral hygiene, even for those who no longer have their teeth.
+Let’s take a closer look at the reasons for following our oral hygiene instructions, even for those who no longer have their teeth.

 Preventing oral cancer